Jensen-T/StackOverflow-2022-Survey-Analysis/README.md

 Still a work in Progress! <br>

-This project aims to utilise the StackOverflow 2022 Developer survey to discover some potential insights and analysis that can be found.
+This project aims to utilise the StackOverflow 2022 Developer survey to discover some potential insights and analysis that can be found. <br>

+<ul> Some questions I seek to answer: </ul>
+<li> What are the distribution of workers between Remote, Office and Hybrid? </li>
+<li> What is the most popular method of learning to code?</li>
+<li> Does coding experience affect the level of pay that developers receive?</li>